MahStudio/Winsta/README.md

 ## License
 Copyright © 2017-2018 [Winsta Authors](https://github.com/Mahstudio/Winsta/graphs/contributors) // [Mah Studio](https://mahstudio.github.io).

-Winsta is not going to be a freeware.
-If you want to create your own Instagram Client feel free to use our [private API NuGet](https://www.nuget.org/packages/InstagramUWPAPI)
+If you want to create your own Instagram Client feel free to use our [private API NuGet](https://www.nuget.org/packages/InstagramUWPAPI) and feel free to use this source code as a sample code.

+> **NOTE**: Winsta is not going to be a freeware and we decided to continue this project in a private repository.